ralfebert/swiftui-garden/Views/Button/Custom Button Styles.md

 struct CustomButtonStyleView: View {
     var body: some View {
-        Button("roll", systemImage: "dice") {}
+        Button("Roll", systemImage: "dice") {}
             .buttonStyle(.funky)
     }
 }

+#Preview {
+    CustomButtonStyleView()
+}
 ```

 ## Button Styles with custom gestures

-The interaction behaviour / gestures for the button can also be defined from scratch and then made available as a `PrimitiveButtonStyle`([Example: ](https://www.avanderlee.com/swiftui/swiftui-button-styles/#defining-both-a-custom-button-style-and-interaction))
+`PrimitiveButtonStyle` is even more customizable and allows to define the interaction behaviour / gestures for the button from scratch.
+[Example](https://www.avanderlee.com/swiftui/swiftui-button-styles/#defining-both-a-custom-button-style-and-interaction)

 ## Modifying existing button styles